StoryLab-Research-Institute/Unity-AlembicVertexAnimationTexture/README.md

 As the animation is sampled from a texture, you can change the way the animation is played back by changing the properties on the generated texture assets.
 You probably want to use the same settings for both the motion and the normal animation texture.

 Key notes:
 - Filter mode can be used to enable frame interpolation.
-If you want to play back the animation exactly as it is recorded (e.g. for stylised low-framerate animations), you may wish to set this to "point" - otherwise, set it to "Bilinear" for interpolated playback
+If you want to play back the animation exactly as it is recorded (e.g. for stylised low-framerate animations), you may wish to set this to "Point" - otherwise, set it to "Bilinear" for interpolated playback
 - Wrap mode can be used to control looping of the animation.
 If you combine "Repeat" wrap mode with "Bilinear" filter mode (as is default), the animation will automatically interpolate between the last and first sample, creating a seamless loop.
 Alternatively, use "Mirror" wrap mode to ping-pong the animation
 - If you want your animation to interpolate but not loop, for example if you have a manually controlled animiation with very different start and end states, you will probably want to set wrap mode to "Clamp", so that the last and first samples do not interpolate

 ### Shader properties
-For simplicity, a single subshader provides the entire tuntime animation system.
+For simplicity, a single subshader provides the entire runtime animation system.
 This shader can be controlled using keywords to enable or diasble features as required, and can be added to your own shaders to introduce motion to them.
 This does, however, mean that the material properties window is somewhat cluttered even for a simple shader which does not make use of most of these properties.

 Key notes:
  - Secondary motion properties (suffixed with "2") are only used if the "VAT_UseBlend" keyword is active.
 When "VAT_UseBlend" is active, you can blend between the primary and secondary animation using the "VAT_BlendFactor" property.
 Of course, when this keyword is active, the complexity of the shader is doubled